Garcia would welcome VAR after controversy

 An Amadou Haidara goal had earlier given the hosts hope before Bouna Sarr's own goal drew them level in the tie.

-Garcia was delighted for his team and he is desperate to cause an upset in the final against Atletico Madrid in Lyon on 17 May (AEST).
+But Garcia was delighted for his team and he is desperate to cause an upset in the final against Atletico Madrid in Lyon on May 16.

 "Even if they have a better chance of winning we'll do our best to win the trophy.
 It's not enough to get to the final, we don't want to end such a nice run."